li9com/learn-docker/lab05-managing-container/README.md

 ^C[Tue Dec 04 01:27:01.856785 2018] [mpm_event:notice] [pid 1:tid 140240398247104] AH00491: caught SIGTERM, shutting down
 ```

 Note!
-The container shows output to the screen
+The container shows output to the screen.

 Note!
-You need to stop container using "CTRL + C"
+You need to stop container using "CTRL + C".

 - Make sure that container is not up and running